Nikolai2038/draw-io-automata-parser/README.md

 # Draw IO Automata Parser

-Script for finding minimal automata from automata, represented by diagrams in files `*.drawio`.
+Script for finding minimal automata for the represented one in diagram file `*.drawio`.

 ## Requirements